workshopdemos/zowe-python/Instructions.md

 It should show `/usr/bin/python`.
 This is the location of Python for this machine.

-We are going to add the shebang to the top of the file, like this:
+We are going to add the shebang and interpreter to the top of the file, like this:

 `#!/usr/bin/python`